Principal Investigator: Dr. Peter Arnett

 McKenna Sakamoto

 McKenna joined the lab in Fall 2022.
 She received her Bachelor’s degree in Psychology from the University of San Diego in 2019.
 Afterwards, she worked with Dr. Victoria Merritt at the VA San Diego Healthcare System as a neuropsychology research coordinator.
 In this role, McKenna conducted research on military traumatic brain injury and published several peer-reviewed papers on cognitive intraindividual variability, health-related quality of life, and coping and self-efficacy in veterans with a history of TBI.
 McKenna is interested in examining the relationships between cognitive, psychiatric, neurobehavioral, and functional outcomes after TBI to inform interventions.
-As a graduate student, she looks forward to researching these constructs in athletes with a history of sports-related concussion and individuals with a history of traumatic and hypoxic brain injury due to intimate partner violence.
+As a graduate student, she looks forward to researching these constructs in athletes with a history of sport-related concussion and individuals with a history of traumatic and hypoxic brain injury due to intimate partner violence.
+For her master’s thesis, McKenna looked at depressive symptoms as a moderating and mediating factor on the relationship between performance-based and self-reported cognitive functioning in collegiate athletes who sustained a sport-related concussion.
+This research was also recently published in Archives of Clinical Neuropsychology.

 Graduate Student Alumni